What we do

 (for Odonata records, see the bottom of this page)

 The TEA has been compiling butterfly records since 1969.
-For 2011, 200+ contributors provided 13,000+ butterfly records.
+For 2016, over 400 contributors provided 25,000 butterfly records.
 But we can always use more data, especially from new contributors.
 Ontario is a big place!
 We solicit observations from members and non-members alike.

-The new online Ontario butterfly atlas shows that your data will be put to good use documenting species distributions and flight periods, both for the more populated areas and for the "empty squares" where we have no data at all.
+The TEA Seasonal Summary and the online Ontario butterfly atlas shows that your data will be put to good use documenting species distributions and flight periods, both for the more populated areas and for the "empty squares" where we have no data at all.

 - Species name.
 Download the list here.